dorjeduck/lunardelight/README.md

 ### Example: Visualizing the Millennium Moon Over London

-Generate a striking image of the moon as it appeared over London during the very first moments of the year 2000 using the following example:
+Generate an image of the moon as it appeared over London during the very first moments of the year 2000 using the following example:

 ```sh
 python moon.py --date 2000-01-01 --location "51.5,-0.13"